Adopting parking or security software in a phased approach

 Most parking and security operations eventually decide that technology is the answer to improve how they manage things.
-The more difficult question is where to start and how big of leap forward is necessary.
+The more difficult question is where to start and how big of a leap forward is necessary.

 Understanding what software solution is the best fit is about understanding what your priorities are right now and what immediate problems you want to solve.